How to susbstitute greek yogurt for sour cream?

 In case of baking, you may easily substitute sour cream with plain greek yogurt since it works very well.

-For example, you can simply substitute sour cream with greek yogurt (or even thick regular yogurt) for baking banana bread, cakes etc if you do not have sour cream at home but want to use it in a recipe for banana bread that calls for sour cream.
+For example, you can simply substitute sour cream with greek yogurt (or even thick regular yogurt) for baking banana bread, cakes etc if you do not have sour cream at home but want to use it in a recipe for banana bread that calls for it.

 You can just substitute sour cream with same amount of greek yogurt in many recipes, especially for baking, where the mild taste difference doesn’t make a difference.